mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 there, established a life there, but even, you know, starting a company is another, another step.
 Right?
 Like you have to understand how to do that there, how people work, how people think.
 That's really, really impressive.
-And so you both, together, work on Just Work.
+And so you both, together, worked on "Just Work".
-You wrote the book, 'Just Work', and now you have a consultancy around that.
+You wrote the book, "Just Work", and now you have a consultancy around that.
 As I understand it, it's like focusing on recognizing, understanding, and preventing or fighting work injustice.
-But if you have to summarize it in one sentence, how would you say, what's the essence of the book and, why, would people care?
+But if you have to summarize it in one sentence, how would you say, what's the essence of the book and, why would people care?
 Why should they go and read it?
-[00:15:08]
+[00:15:06]

 **Kim:** So, the essence of the book is about really diagnosing and treating the problem of workplace injustice so that we can build the kind of organizations where we all want to work, Where organizations that are optimized for collaboration, which is humanity's superpower, and organizations in which we can all respect one another as Trier said before.
-I don't know if that counts as one sentence I bet Trier can do it better than me.
+I don't know if that counts as one sentence/ I bet Trier can do it better than me.
 [00:15:34]

 **Trier:**  No, I think that's it Kim.
 That's the essence of the